Carly West, 2020

 Patients with Pancreatic Cancer Have Special Nutritional Needs.

-Surgery to remove the pancreas may interfere with the production of pancreatic enzymes that help to digest food.
-As a result, patients may have problems digesting food and absorbing nutrients into the body.
-To prevent malnutrition, the doctor may prescribe medicines that replace these enzymes.
+Surgery to remove the pancreas may interfere with a person’s ability to digest food and absorb nutrients.
+To prevent malnutrition, the doctor may prescribe medicines that replace enzymes that will help with digestion.

 Read the original article here.